Lufedi/competitive-programming/README.md

 # competitive-programming

-Here you can find some compteitive programming problems that I've solved.
+Here you can find some competitive programming problems that I've solved.

 -Java
 -Python